williamgilpin/pypdb/README.md

 ## Development

-This package has not been refined for every use case (there are many elborate request types allowed through the PDB's xml-based API), but I believe that enough of the basic structure is present that any additional features may be easily implemented.
+This package has not been refined for every use case (there are many elaborate request types allowed through the PDB's xml-based API), but I believe that enough of the basic structure is present that any additional features may be easily implemented.
 I encourage forks and pull requests.

 More information about the PDB's API and request format can be found at this page: